Manufacturing H-1B Sponsorship Jobs in Connecticut

 Get Access To All Jobs

-Job Roles in Manufacturing in Connecticut
+H-1B Manufacturing Job Roles in Connecticut

-Manufacturing Operations114 jobs
+Manufacturing Operations22 jobs

-Quality Control104 jobs
+Quality Control17 jobs

-Project & Program Management61 jobs
+Project Management16 jobs

-Specialized Engineering55 jobs
+Specialized Engineering15 jobs

-Engineering (Non-Software)49 jobs
+Engineering (Non-Software)14 jobs

-See all 328+ Manufacturing Connecticut jobs
+See all 85+ Manufacturing H-1B Jobs in Connecticut

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Manufacturing Connecticut roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

-Frequently Asked Questions
+Manufacturing H-1B Sponsorship Jobs in Connecticut: Frequently Asked Questions

 Which manufacturing companies in Connecticut sponsor H-1B visas?

-Connecticut's largest H-1B sponsors in manufacturing include Pratt & Whitney (East Hartford), Sikorsky Aircraft (Stratford), Henkel Corporation (Rocky Hill), and Gerber Scientific (Tolland).
+Connecticut's largest H-1B visa sponsors in manufacturing include Pratt & Whitney (East Hartford), Sikorsky Aircraft (Stratford), Henkel Corporation (Rocky Hill), and Gerber Scientific (Tolland).
 Medical device firms in the New Haven corridor and specialty chemical manufacturers along the I-95 corridor also file H-1B petitions regularly, particularly for engineering and technical roles requiring advanced degrees.

 Which cities in Connecticut have the most manufacturing H-1B sponsorship jobs?